tobbik/lua-t/docs/T.Net.Socket.rst

 The methods ``bind()``, ``connect()`` and ``listen()`` determine the significance of an argument by type.
 This allows to use them as methods on an already instantiated object or as a class-level function that can create objects and perform operations on it in one step.
-The reason for the flexibility is the underlying functions for bind, listen and connect that are called on a class level or on an instance level(method) are the same.

 Default values for ``Net.Socket()``, ``bind()``, ``connect()`` and ``listen()``